humanfactors/FIPS/README.md

 ## Using FIPS

-Full walkthroughs for using FIPS can be found at
+Full walkthroughs for using FIPS can be found in the vignettes: `vignette("plotting","FIPS")` and `vignette("generation-and-three-process-simulation","FIPS")` or by accessing the source rmarkdown files under `./vignettes`

 Currently all FIPS simulations **must** start with the *Sleep Data Format*  unless you are able to directly create a dataframe compliant with the *FIPS data format*.